The dark origins of Disney fairy tales - Claudia Schwabe

 Corrected version

-The evolution of Grimm's fairy tales
+The evolution of fairy tales

 Fill in each blank with the correct word from the word bank.